 No one knows how to pronounce this place and I’m no exception (Ex-i-co?
 Zyco?).
 The trick is to mumble it very quickly and then spell it out, in case the person that you’re speaking to is reasonably still unclear what you’re talking about.
 The cavernous atmosphere is stylish and dimly lit with a Dia de los Muertos theme and an extensive selection of tequila and mezcal.
 Open for dinner only, the food portions are fairly small so it is a bit on the pricey side but it is a one of a kind experience for Dublin.

 Best for: Mexican Street Food

-Serving up some of the best and most legit Mexican food in Dublin in a tiny space just inside Temple Bar, you’ve gotta try the tacos al pastor.
-Sure, they have lots of other cool stuff on the menu too (burritos, tortas) but al pastor combines all of the goodness of meat cooked on a rotating spit (think kebab) with the Mexican flavor profile.
-Plus: They’re open till 4am on Fridays and Saturday (See more: Late Late Night Eats in Dublin)
+Still serving up some of the best and most legit Mexican food in Dublin, El Grito recently moved from their tiny space just inside Temple Bar to a more spacious location at Mountjoy Square.
+You’ve gotta try the tacos al pastor.
+Sure, they have lots of other cool stuff on the menu too (burritos, tortas) but al pastor combines all of the goodness of meat cooked on a rotating spit (think kebab) with a Mexican flavor profile.

 Want to make your own?